 Graduating students retain access for 6 months after graduation, regardless of whether you graduate in December or May.
 If you’re working in verifiable 501(c)(3) public interest work, access extends for 12 months after graduation through the Aspire program.
 More information is available here.
 Questions?
 Contact our LexisNexis representative, Jackie Steeh, at email@example.com.

-Westlaw’s Grad Elite program provides access to Westlaw for 18 months after graduation.
+Westlaw’s Grad Elite program provides access to Westlaw for 6 months after graduation.
 Grad Elite gives you access to Westlaw, Practical Law, and Practice Ready solutions for 60 hours per month with no restrictions on use, including for professional and commercial purposes.
 If you graduated from Lewis & Clark in December 2016 or after, you qualify for access to Westlaw through Grad Elite.
 Questions?
-Check out the Grad Elite information page or contact our Westlaw Account Manager, Shay Raja, at Shay.Raja@thomsonreuters.com.
+Check out the Grad Elite information page or contact our Westlaw Account Manager, Scott Wilson, at Scott.Wilson@thomsonreuters.com.

-Take advantage of the expertise of the Reference Librarians after you graduate!
-Feel free to call or email the Research Librarians with your questions and we’ll be happy to help with suggestions for sources and tips for both online searching as well as efficient use of the Boley Law Library collection.
-Also, don’t forget the Law Library’s website is worth bookmarking for its extensive collection of links for online legal research as well as access to the library catalog.
+Take advantage of the expertise of the Research Librarians after you graduate!
+Call, chat with, or email Research Librarians with research questions.
+They will be happy to provide suggestions for sources and tips for both online searching as well as efficient use of the Boley Law Library collection.
+Also, don't forget to bookmark the Library's website for its extensive collection of links for online legal research as well as access to the library catalog.

 Access to your Lewis & Clark e-mail account extends for about one year after graduation.
 Additionally, be sure to check in with the Alumni Office for more information about a program called “Lifetime E-mail Forwarding.”